employees working on their computers

 9. Time to Hire (TTH)

-Time to hire measures the average time required to fill an open position, reflecting recruitment efficiency and attractiveness as an employer.
+Workable states that the time to hire measures the average time required to fill an open position, reflecting recruitment efficiency and attractiveness as an employer.
 Shorter times indicate effective hiring processes, while longer times may point to issues in recruitment or a competitive job market.
 It is calculated as:

 Time to Hire = Total Days to Hire / Total Number of Positions Filled